Ruffdraft/sveltekit-cloudflare-template/README.md

   - Create a Cloudflare Worker (consumer worker) to consume the error logs from the queue.
 You can use the Worker project in the `/workers/error_logger` directory.
 Just execute the command `npx wrangler deploy` in the `/workers/error_logger` directory to deploy the worker.
 All the necessary bindings are done in the `/workers/error_logger/wrangler.toml` file, no need to bind them in the Cloudflare dashboard again.

 - Setup Turnstile CAPTCHA
-  - Add the website (eg, `justincase.top`) to Turnstile in the Cloudflare dashboard.
+ - Add the website (eg, `tentrait.com`) to Turnstile in the Cloudflare dashboard.
 You can use the default settings, or customize it as you like.
   - Get the site key and secret key, change the site key (ok to public) in `get_turnstile_sitekey()` function of `/src/config.js` file, and add the secret key (keep it secure) as an environment variable `TURNSTILE_SECRET_KEY` in Cloudflare dashboard for production.

 ### Setup Resend Email API

 - Create a [Resend](https://resend.com/) account, free plan is good.

-- Add your domain (eg, `justincase.top`) in the Resend dashboard and set the required DNS records in the Cloudflare dashboard.
-Here I use the subdomain `mail.justincase.top` for email sending.
+ - Add your domain (eg, `tentrait.com`) in the Resend dashboard and set the required DNS records in the Cloudflare dashboard.
+Here I use the subdomain `mail.tentrait.com` for email sending.

 - Create an API key in the Resend dashboard, and add it as an environment variable `RESEND_API_KEY` in (`.dev.vars` file locally, and Cloudflare dashboard for production).